 They have everything from original wooden boards to pieces of the old pier and stones from the Huntington Beach surfing walk of fame.

-In the back they have a small little theater that play different surfing movies and history for you to sit and enjoy.
+In the back, they have a small little theater that plays different surfing movies and history for you to sit and enjoy.

 Here is also where the aforementioned wooden board is.

-On the last area of the museum they had a lot of unique pieces such as a surfboard painted with the last supper and a full size replica of what looks like the Silver surfer.
+In the last area of the museum, they had a lot of unique pieces, such as a surfboard painted with the last supper and a full-size replica of what looks like the Silver Surfer.

 The World Largest Wax

-Based on what I was told they also have revolving spotlights that switch out during different times of the year.
-While I was there the spotlight was on the history of surfing was, which culminated in the worlds largest peice of surfing was which weighed in at 110 pounds.
+Based on what I was told, they also have revolving exhibits that switch out during different times of the year.
+While I was there, the spotlight was on the history of surfing, which culminated in the world’s largest piece of surfing wax which weighed in at 110 pounds.

 Lastly, they had a wall dedicated to the music that went hand in hand with the history of surfing and consisted of many different show flyers from over the years.

-All in all this is a great museum for the history of surfing.
-While it is small, it really captures the style and the culture of this sport, along with the innovators who made it what it is today.
-If you are a fan of surfing I highly suggest you check it out.
-Get directions below and feel free to leave me a comment.
+All in all, this is an excellent museum for the history of surfing.
+While it is small, it captures the style and the culture of this sport, along with the innovators who made it what it is today.
+If you are a fan of surfing, I highly suggest you check it out.
+Get directions below, and feel free to leave me a comment.